• Recipes

 Simple Savory Garlic Wine Braised Veal Shanks

-A serving of braised veal over mashed potatoes.
+A plate of braised veal shanks over mashed potatoes.

 Looking for an easy, spectacular veal shank recipe?
 These hearty braised veal shanks are fall off the bone tender, meaty and delicious.
 Loaded with garlic, red wine and vegetables, serve this rich veal stew recipe over mashed potatoes, polenta or egg noodles.
 Cross cut veal shanks feature a special prize — the most unctuous, delectable bone marrow tucked into each shank.
 Meat eaters rejoice.